-Ally Disterhoft broke Iowa's all-time scoring record in a 95-74 WNIT win over Missouri State.
+Disterhoft breaks all-time scoring record in Iowa's WNIT win over Missouri State

 IOWA CITY, Ia. — Once Iowa jumped ahead of Missouri State and put the game out of hand — that happened by halftime — the Hawkeyes' first-round Women's National Invitational Tournament game became about one thing: